 Each great athlete is built upon a sound foundation of fitness, balance, rhythm, technique, and basic tactics.
 Our Fundamentals classes are structured to provide each participant with a sense of not only fencing, but also of his or her own strengths and weaknesses and how to develop them.

 Classes are open to students age 7 and above, though some students may be intellectually and physically mature and disciplined enough to begin at an earlier age, pending coach approval.
 Every effort is made to group students by age, though this is not always possible.
-There are currently two Fundamental sessions available with plans for a third.
-Classes meet on Tuesday at 4:40 PM and Sunday at 1:40 PM.

 Tasks are designed to refine, sharpen, and build upon the skills and concepts taught in Fundamentals classes.
 The tactical side of the game is explored and explained so that dedicated participants have the knowledge and experience they need to take on other skilled athletes.
 Classes are two hours long and include balance, coordination, agility, footwork, technical, and tactical experiences.